Tressa-Millering/Chip8_Interpreter/README.md

 # Tressa Millering's Chip8 Interpreter
+> Note: This repository is a fork of the SFML CMake template repository, hence the contributors.
+All code for the interpreter itself was written by me.
 ***
 ## Overview
 This is a command line interpreter for the Chip8, a programming language